 Compare School Salaries page: A unique feature on International School Community

-Currently, we have over 1216 individual comments about international school salaries that have been submitted on our website (August 2019).
-The specific comments and information about salaries have been submitted on 814 different international schools (August 2019).
+Currently, we have over 1592 individual comments about international school salaries that have been submitted on our website (December 2022).
+The specific comments and information about salaries have been submitted on 814 different international schools (December 2022).

 The topic related to salaries (that members have left comments on) is on the Benefits tab which can be found on each school profile page.
 The comment topic is called “Average monthly salary after taxes and in what currency (explain taxation situation).
 How often do you get paid throughout the year?”
 Members are encouraged to leave informative details on a typical teacher’s monthly take-home salary at that school.

 When you first visit the School Salaries page (premium membership access is needed), you will find that all the international schools (that have comments about salaries on their profile pages) are listed in alphabetical order.
-You can have a browse though all the schools there.
-But if you want to just view the schools from a specific region, country or city in the world, then make sure to use the Filter button on the right.
+You can browse through all the schools there.
+But if you want to just view the schools from a specific region, country, or city in the world, then make sure to use the filter button on the right.
 The filter feature allows you to filter the schools listed here and narrow down the list.
-You can more quickly find the specific schools at which you are most interested in checking-out.
+You can more quickly find the specific schools at which you are most interested in checking out.

 For example, let’s say you are only interested in working at an international school in Central/Eastern Europe.
 Just click on the Select Region tab and select Central/Eastern Europe.
-After that, press the green Search button and voila…only the schools matching your criteria show (currently 40 comments from 24 different international schools).
+After that, press the green Search button, and Voilà…only the schools matching your criteria show (currently 66 comments from 35 different international schools).